 It is natural for adults to try to protect a child from painful situations.
 As much as we might want to shield children from sad experiences, a child will know when something is wrong.
 If the truth is kept from a child, he or she may imagine scenarios that are worse than the one being faced.
+Do not make promises about the patient's recovery that you may be unable to keep.
+While doing so may be well intentioned, children who are given inaccurate information may find it difficult to trust adults in the future.

-Parents and others who are close to a child know the child best, and individual concerns need to be considered in determining how best to inform and support a child.
+Parents and others who are close to a child know the child best, and individual concerns need to be considered in when determining the best way to give information and support to a child.

 Let the child know that the family member is very sick and that the hospital staff are trying hard to make things better.
 Explain that the child's parents may be away from home for long periods of time.
-Do not make promises about the ill family member's recovery.